rosano/hyperdraft/os-app/open-guide/text.en.md

 2. Tap the More button <img height="22" valign="middle" alt="More button icon" src="/_shared/__external/OLSKUIAssets/_OLSKSharedAndroidMore.svg" />
 3. Tap *Add to home screen*

-# What is remoteStorage?
+# What are remoteStorage and Fission?

-[remoteStorage](https://remotestorage.io) is an incredible open-source technology for synchronizing data between multiple devices and making it available offline.
+[remoteStorage](https://remotestorage.io) and [Fission](https://fission.codes) are open protocols for synchronizing data between multiple devices.
+Both take the level of control and flexibility of something like email and bring it to your personal data.

-It allows the same data to be used in different ways by multiple apps.
 You could think of it as a USB key for your documents that you can plug into websites to work on your stuff.

-You can get one for free from [5apps](https://5apps.com/storage/) or [host your own](https://wiki.remotestorage.io/Servers).
+You can get a remoteStorage account for free from [5apps](https://5apps.com/storage/) or [host your own](https://wiki.remotestorage.io/Servers).

+You can get a Fission account for free from [Fission Auth](https://auth.fission.codes) or [setup your own server](https://github.com/fission-suite/fission-suite).